waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 - Setting up MCP servers to give AI agents access to Sage APIs and node‑management tools
 - Prompt‑engineering strategies for generating reliable, testable code

 By the end of this session, students will have completed several foundational Sage skill checkpoints -- AI development environment complete, submit job, explore cloud data, demonstrate your skills and begin making plans for your own project -- what will you accomplish before finishing the Summer Camp?
 Create a project plan with your AI assistant.

 #### Tuesday Afternoon, July 21: AI+Sage (part 1)

-The scientific value of AI depends on accurate, reliable, and efficient AI models running on its nodes.
-This session surveys the models currently deployed across the fleet, such as:

-- **BioClip2** — species identification from camera imagery
-- **YOLO variants** — real‑time object detection for wildlife, vehicles, and human presence
-- **Flood detection** — water‑level and inundation classification
-- **Cloud motion vectors** — atmospheric dynamics estimation
-- **Wildfire and smoke detection** — early warning from RGB and thermal imagery
+This session’s focus is on the benefits of foundation models and their utility and adaptability to scientific workflows, including at the edge.
+It uses taxonomic image classification and the BioCLIP family of models to explore how large pretrained models may be adapted to a scientific task and deployed under constraints.

+Participants will develop a mental model of AI concepts and approaches including image encoders, embeddings, CLIP-style image-text alignment, and the taxonomic supervision used with BioCLIP models.
+We will identify the strengths of such an approach, encounter where it still struggles, and implement targeted strategies for performance improvement such as fine-tuning and few-shot probing, and performance monitoring with benchmarking.

+Edge deployment imposes constraints to the process, such as low-latency requirements, bandwidth limitations, and open-ended sensor data.
+Approaches to address these needs will be covered through model distillation and quantization to compress and speed up model inference and discuss the topic of open-set recognition motivated by topics such as invasive and new species detection.

+Learning outcomes:

+- Explain why a pretrained foundation model is a useful starting point for scientific tasks, and what is involved in adapting one compared to training from scratch.
+- Distinguish zero-shot classification, few-shot probing, fine-tuning, and continued pretraining, and recognize which approach fits a given task and data availability.
+- Train and evaluate a small classifier on frozen foundation-model embeddings from a small number of labeled examples.
+- Benchmark a model on a dataset relevant to a task; judge performance level adequacy.
+- Explain conditions that motivate inference at the edge, why distillation and/or quantization can help, and why continued benchmarking is important.

 #### Wednesday, July 22: AI+Sage (part 2 & 3)